 The Freedom of information Act (2000) is intended to promote a culture of openness and accountability amongst public authorities by giving people rights of access to information held by those authorities.

-A public authority' s defined by the act, and includes, but is not restricted to, central and local government, the police, the National Health Service, schools, colleges and universities.
+A public authority' s defined by the act, and includes, but is not restricted to, central and local government, the police, the National Health Service (NHS), schools, colleges and universities.

 The act imposes two main obligations on us, the council.